KChalk/kchalk.github.io/About.md

   <img src="./Data/84gloss.PNG" alt="Gloss for 'Nohomorungkene?e na keneno te wurai te''" width="500"/>

 I know I said this page would also include a mission statement, blog posts, and answers to common questions...
 It doesn't yet.
 If you've read this far, though, you've invested enough time that we should probably connect anyway.
+[Here](/undoing.html) is the begining of a draft blog post though...